conradtliu/image-dashboard/README.md

 ### Approximate Time To Finish

-This took me a few hours to finish (~6).
+This took me a few hours to finish (~12).
 By utilizing Create-React-App, I was able to create an interactive web-application that utilizes a mock ImageAPI.
+I also leveraged MaterialUI for some basic styling which was new to me, but helped further refine the look of the application.

 ### Extensions of Current Code
-This was a quick solution created to ensure that the front-end was working with a mocked API.
+This was a solution created to ensure that the front-end was working with a mocked API.
 If I had more time, I would have liked to build out a real API with all the mocked features.
-This would have been a more robust API where the calls would actually be able to fetch / store images in some server and allowed for slightly more optimized calls.
+This would have been a more robust API where the calls would actually be able to fetch / store images in some server and allowed for slightly more optimized calls (improved pagination).
+But, in this demo app, the mocked-timeouts are sufficient.
 Some additional client-side capabilities and further styling would have been nice to include.

 ## Available Scripts